-CH adopts the Attribution 4.0 International License or Attribution-NonCommercial-ShareAlike 3.0 Unported for publication.
+CH adopts the Attribution 4.0 International License for publication.
 Copyright is retained by authors.
-Authors are required to sign a License to Publish (which can be downloaded from each journal's Author Instructions), granting CH, which identifies itself as the original publisher, exclusive rights to publish their articles, and granting any third party the right to use the articles freely as long as the integrity is maintained and the original authors, citation details and publisher are identified.
+Authors are required to sign a License to Publish (which can be downloaded from Author Instructions), granting CH, which identifies itself as the original publisher, exclusive rights to publish their articles, and granting any third party the right to use the articles freely as long as the integrity is maintained and the original authors, citation details and publisher are identified.

-To ensure permanent access to publications, articles published in CH are archived in Portico, which is one of the leading digital preservation service-providers in the world.
+To ensure permanent access to publications, articles published in CH will be archived in Portico, which is one of the leading digital preservation service providers in the world.

 Crossmark is a multi-publisher initiative from Crossref to provide a standard way for readers to locate the authoritative version of a piece of content.
 By applying the Crossmark logo, CH is committed to maintaining the content it has published and to reminding readers of any change if and when they occur.

 The Crossmark icon informs readers of the current status of a document and provides its additional publication record as well.